 Working as a sculptor today involves using a lot of different 3D modeling programs.
 First, I created the roots of a tree into a 3D model and then the roots of the tree has been milled into shape with a cnc cutter.
 I think it is interesting how the end result shows traces of the instrument.
 The trace does not have to be a traditional trace of an ax or a chainsaw.
 The method and instrument are always part of the aesthetics of the work.

 Lately, I’ve been interested in creating holistic entities that combine sculpture, animation, and sound.
 Many thanks to Sohei Yasui for designing the sounds.

-The single-channel spatial video installation is centred on a barren and active island.
+The single-channel spatial video installation is centered on a barren and active island.
 The island is a living agent that writes its own story.
-Simultaneously, a human being aims to resonate with th surrounding environment by participating in nature’s atmospheres through instinctive spontaneous gestures.
+Simultaneously, a human being aims to resonate with the surrounding environment through spontaneous ritualistic gestures.

 The work meditates on the core of human beings’ intimate and profound relationships with nature, and reflects on our seemingly absurd ways of being and acting.
 Nature sets the boundaries that enable our very existence, but how can we learn to exist simultaneously as part of nature, and in nature?

 The work and the exhibition was supported by the Arts Promotion Centre Finland and AVEK—The Promotion Centre for Audiovisual Culture.